Using Application Preview

 Field Conversions

-Edit Codes Defined edit codes are stored in a text file /mrcjava/mrcclasses/editcode.txt which includes IBM and mrc pre-defined codes.
+Format Codes Defined edit codes are stored in a text file /mrcjava/mrcclasses/editcode.txt which includes IBM and mrc pre-defined codes.
 The mrc pre-defined codes are called user defined code, so you can either change or define your new edit code within this section.
-Summary of IBM Edit Codes Edit Code Name Commas Decimal Point Sign Read the rest of this document »
+Summary of IBM Edit Codes Edit Code Name Commas Decimal Point Sign […]

 Improving Database Performance

-Improving Database Performance For the most part, applications generated by m-Power are run and executed in a timely fashion.
+Improving Database Performance Click here to access legacy documentation for this feature For the most part, applications generated by m-Power are run and executed in a timely fashion.
 However, there are the odd times when end-users have to wait too long for an application to return a dataset.
-In the case of slow database performance, an index can be created to significantly speed Read the rest of this document »
+In the case of slow database performance, […]

 Register SQL Views